MRPT/mrpt/doc/source/index.rst

 - The `ChangeLog <page_changelog.html>`_ for this version.
 - Performance benchmarks: Extensive performance tests are automated by means of the application `mrpt-performance`, which was moved (2018) to `its own Git repository <https://github.com/MRPT/mrpt-performance-tests>`_.
 The results on different platforms, as well as a comparison between different compilers and platforms are published in https://performance.mrpt.org/
+- `Porting your code from MRPT 1.x to MRPT 2.x <porting_mrpt2.html>`_
 - MRPT is used in the `MOLA modular SLAM framework <https://github.com/MOLAorg/mola/>`_.

 Indices and tables
 ---------------------------